RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 - $x = L_1 \cos{\theta_1} + L_2 \cos{(\theta_1 + \theta_2)}$
 - $y = L_1 \sin{\theta_1} + L_2 \sin{(\theta_1 + \theta_2)}$

 *Hint: Use the trigonometric formulas for the sine and cosine of the sum of two angles, as well as the identity involving the sum of the squares of sine and cosine.
-Also, recall that we computed the forward kinematics in the exercise from Chapter 3.*
+Also, recall that we computed the forward kinematics in the exercise from Section 3.3

 <figure style="text-align:center;">
   <img src="{{ site.baseurl }}/assets/images/kinematics/ex1_chap4.png" width="450" height="auto" alt="Fig 2">